sixteenbit/gameboy-updater/README.md

 ## Credits

-Installer script originally built by [Kite](https://github.com/kiteretro/Circuit-Sword) for the Circuit Sword but has been re-purposed for Gameboy Zero.
+- Installer script originally built by [Kite](https://github.com/kiteretro/Circuit-Sword) for the Circuit Sword but has been re-purposed for Gameboy Zero.

-MintyBatteryMonitor is a modified version of [HoolyHoo's](https://github.com/HoolyHoo/Mintybatterymonitor).
+- MintyBatteryMonitor is a modified version of [HoolyHoo's](https://github.com/HoolyHoo/Mintybatterymonitor).
+- Splashscreen was created by [AJRedfern](https://www.sudomod.com/forum/viewtopic.php?f=8&t=1440)